NoStackApp/no-stack/README.md

 A slightly more complicated usage is found in [`<CreateTodoForm>`](https://github.com/NoStackApp/stackbox-todo/blob/yisroel/src/components/CreateTodoForm/index.js#L79).

-#### `updateUnitAfterUpdateAction(instanceId, fragment)`
+#### `updateUnitInstanceAfterUpdateAction(instanceId, fragment)`

-`updateUnitAfterUpdateAction` is similar to `updateUnitAfterCreateAction`, but it is meant to be used for updating the cache after an action that updates an instance.
+`updateUnitInstanceAfterUpdateAction` is similar to `updateUnitAfterCreateAction`, but it is meant to be used for updating a given instance in the cache after an action that updates it on the backend.

 For sample usage, see [`<Project>`](https://github.com/NoStackApp/stackbox-todo/blob/yisroel/src/components/Project/index.js#L57).